outrunnl/dbcollect/SECURITY.md

 * Whether or not certain known performance issues with Oracle AWR reporting are fixed (depends on Oracle version and patch level)

 Expect a runtime between a few minutes (single instance, one database, standard retention, normal 10-day collect period) and many hours or even days on systems with large amounts of database instances, long retention, short AWR intervals and long collection period.
 For such systems, running in a ```screen``` or ```tmux``` session is recommended so you can disconnect while it is running.

+Note that generating AWR reports on Oracle RAC can sometimes be extremely slow.
+Be patient.

 ## ZIP and TEMP size